martin6336/martin6336.github.io/_posts/2019-07-03-summarization.md

 -
-similar as the way we obtain $c_t^e$.
+similar as the way we obtain $$c_t^e$$.
 To further avoid repeating, we can incorporate more information about the previously decoded sequence into the decoder.

 $$
 e_{t t^{\prime}}^{d}=h_{t}^{d^{T}} W_{\mathrm{atn}}^{d} h_{t^{\prime}}^{d}